“Anyone who comes to Palermo without seeing Monreale arrives on a donkey and leaves as an ass”Old Sicilian Saying

 Sunday and Religious Holidays 9 am to 1:30 pm

 We arrived just as they were closing for lunch and were not informed when buying our entry ticket.
 Luckily the town has many restaurants to try.
-At the time, they were closed from 12:45 to 2:30.
-On weekends it is 10:00 am to 2:30 pm or mass and lunch.
+They were closed from 12:45 to 2:30.
+On weekends; it is 10:00 am to 2:30 pm, or mass and lunch.
 Plan accordingly.